kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 * "We have no work-life balance.
 We come in at 6 AM and leave at 10 PM."

-Good that they're being honest with me but the way it's presented makes it sound like they're proud of it.
-If they're being this upfront about the workload, it's likely that it's even worse in practice and they won't probably feel bad about it because they gave me a warning during the interview
+The way the work schedule is presented makes it sound like they're proud of it, like working long hours is macho or cool.
+If they're being upfront about the workload, it's likely that it's worse in practice and they won't probably feel bad about it because they gave me this warning.

-Working that much will drive you to burnout and [adding more time to the workday does not make you more productive](http://www.alternet.org/story/154518/why_we_have_to_go_back_to_a_40-hour_work_week_to_keep_our_sanity).
+Working that much has driven me to burnout before and [adding more time to the workday does not make you more productive](http://www.alternet.org/story/154518/why_we_have_to_go_back_to_a_40-hour_work_week_to_keep_our_sanity).

 * "Our team is super green and doesn't know what they're doing.
-I look at everything they commit and approve it."
+I look at everything they commit and have to approve it."

 This does not sound like an environment built on trust and distributed responsibility.
-Also, if the manager does not have faith in their team and would badmouth them in an interview, it's not a good sign.
+Also, if the manager does not have faith in their team and would bad-mouth them in an interview, it's not a good sign.

 * Untrustworthy

 I interviewed with $BIG_TECH_CO in San Francisco.
-A department manager contacted me for an interview and said that they allowed for full time remote work.
+A department manager contacted me for an interview and said that they allowed for remote work.
 I said "Great!" and we discussed next steps.

 I did the phone interview with them and it went well.
 The next day I got a phone call from the recruiter who was handling the process:

->**Recruiter**: "We'd like to schedule you an on-site interview.
+>**Recruiter**: "We'd like to schedule you for an on-site interview.
 Oh, but just checking, you can relocate to SF right?"
 >
 >**Me**: "When the manager contacted me, he said this could be remote."